About Amazon of Olympia

-You’ll see me at the gym between 4 and 5 days a week.
-I weight train with a personal trainer and do cardio religiously.
-I also work with an aquatic trainer in the deep end of the pool.
+Before the pandemic, you'd see me at the gym between 4 and 5 days a week.
+Weight training with a personal trainer and doing cardio religiously.
+I also worked with an aquatic trainer in the deep end of the pool.

 I love to paddleboard, practice archery and cook.
 My husband and I enjoy a good culinary adventure, traveling, and support the arts.

 The charity work I do is an important part of my cosplay.
 I feel it is the obvious next step in elevating the time, money and effort I put into portraying this iconic Super Heroine.
 I take it very seriously and am in character while in costume.
 I also try my best to walk the path of Wonder Woman even out of costume.
 Kindness, compassion, acceptance, love and understanding are the pillars that make her different from all other Superheroes.
 It only makes sense to donate my time where I am needed and or when I am requested.
 That’s what she would do.
 While given the chance, I would slay any number of bad guys or forces of evil.
 However, what I can do, is visit children’s hospitals.
 Donate my time at community events.
 Be a figurehead at a local Woman’s March.
 Chat with a group of 4th graders.
 Visit a bereavement camp for kids.
 Join other Superheroes in a photo booth, where donations benefit various children’s charities.
 Be a special guest for an all-girls camp or a ballet seminar.